stuartlangridge/riddling-pwa/README.md

 Riddling: A puzzle game involving intelligence, psychology, lateral thinking, research, and guesswork.
 For Google fiends, librarians, mathematicians, linguists, and pub quiz winners.

-The PWA version.
+This is the PWA version.

-Create new icons with the make_icons.py script, which requires imagemagick to be around.
+Build with `build.sh`, which creates a `dist` folder which is your web root.

 This requires `resources/riddles-unhashed.js`, which is the actual list of answers and looks like: